-Much food for thought is built into our new mission statement which was approved by the Menaul School Board of Trustees in the Annual May meeting.
-This pithy phrase is a product of a yearlong process in which our whole community developed this mission statement as one piece of a new strategic plan which you can see here.
+Much food for thought is built into our new mission statement, which was approved by the Menaul School Board of Trustees during the May 2014 meeting.
+This pithy phrase is a product of a yearlong process in which our whole community worked together to develop this mission statement as one piece of a new strategic plan, which you can see here.

 MIND - What is the work of the mind in school?
 An education at Menaul School is very much about mind – we know what kinds of minds thrive and succeed in today’s world.
 While not a perfect list, we could agree that curious minds lead students to discovery and a sense of lifetime learning.
-Curious minds ask questions, look deeper, research on their own, challenge the accepted way of thinking, and they ask “why” to uncontested “truths.”
+Curious minds ask questions, look deeper, research on their own, challenge the accepted way of thinking and ask “why” to uncontested “truths.”
 The work of the mind is also about creating order.
 Brain researchers tell us that discerning a pattern is the natural function of the brain.
 Organizing our reality is part of an organized mind’s work.
-MIND implies critical and creative thinking and the joy of exploring the world's great minds in each discipline.
-“Is this truth?
+"MIND" implies critical and creative thinking and the joy of exploring the world's great minds in each discipline.
+“Is this truth?"
 “What is reality?”
 “Why am I here?”
-Menaul graduates praise their Menaul School experience with comments like “At Menaul I learned to organize and express complex thoughts” and “At Menaul I became a thinker, a writer and a poet even if I work in the sciences.”
+Menaul graduates praise their Menaul School experience with comments like, “At Menaul, I learned to organize and express complex thoughts,” and, “At Menaul, I became a thinker, a writer and a poet even if I work in the sciences.”

-BODY - The joy of physical activity – dancing, running, jumping, throwing, shooting, and walking are one piece of the body experience.
-Learning to care and respect for the meat and bones as a gift from God is a significant aspect of each person’s path to maturity.
-The Apostle Paul in Corinthians reminds us, “Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God and you are not your own?”
+BODY - The joy of physical activity – dancing, running, jumping, throwing, shooting and walking - is one piece of the body experience.
+Learning to care for and respect the meat and bones as a gift from God is a significant part of each person’s path to maturity.
+The Apostle Paul in Corinthians reminds us, “Do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?”
 The clear implication is that our bodies are gifts from God and important.
-Health classes, P.E., athletics and the arts all provide opportunities for students to explore and to expand their body’s limits and to use them for good.
+Health classes, physical education, athletics and the arts all provide opportunities for students to explore and stretch their body’s limits and to use their bodies for good.

-SPIRIT - The spiritual side of life is the most complex, interesting, and difficult to define.
+SPIRIT - The spiritual side of life is the most complex, interesting and difficult to define.
 Are we spiritual beings?
-Menaul School says absolutely – yes.
-Do we have a standard definition for spiritual– absolutely not!
+Menaul School says, "Absolutely – yes."
+Do we have a standard definition for "spiritual" – absolutely not!
 The Apostle John says in his Gospel, “The Spirit blows where it wishes, and you hear the sound of it, but it cannot tell where it comes and where it goes.”
-Writers across the ages identify spirit as real and at Menaul School we explore the spiritual truths first from the Christian scripture and traditions, but also using ideas of other writings like the Torah, Koran, Confucian Analytics, Vedas, and modern interpretations.
-Culture, history, and science do not make sense if we don’t openly discuss and explore the effect of faith in human history.
+Writers across the ages identify spirit as real, and at Menaul School, we explore spiritual truths first from the Christian scripture and traditions, but we also explore ideas from other writings like the Torah, Koran, Confucian Analytics, Vedas, and modern interpretations.
+Culture, history and science do not make sense if we don’t openly discuss and explore the effect of faith in human history.

-After a page of taking these complex ideas apart, let me finish with a reminder that they are connected inexorably and completely.
-We cannot talk about mind without including spirit nor talk about body without discussing its connection our minds.
+After taking these complex ideas apart, let me finish with a reminder that MIND, BODY and SPIRIT are connected inexorably and completely.
+We cannot talk about MIND without including SPIRIT, nor talk about BODY without discussing its connection to our MIND.
 It’s a mad and wonderful circle that describes the growth of an individual.
 I look forward to seeing how this mission plays out in the minds, bodies and spirits of our blessed Menaul School students.